Abu-Sayid/countryCapitalQuiz/README.md

 Score tracking and feedback at the end.

-To launch your react project in your browser,
+To launch the project in your browser,

 1. Install postgreSQL